 - The sailing club launched the Rock the Boat fundraising campaign in December 2007 under the leadership of Commodore Chandler Koglmeier ’09.
 Thanks to the incredible generosity of alums, friends and families of Middlebury Sailing, we were able to purchase a brand new fleet of 12 Flying Juniors (FJs) in August of 2008.
-Following in the footsteps of our predecessors from 1948, we took this opportunity to move the program to our current location on Lake Dunmore to decrease the commute, facilitate regular practice 3 days a week and encourage club growth through our new PE and Recreational sailing programs.
+Following in the footsteps of our predecessors from 1948, we took this opportunity to move the program to Lake Dunmore to decrease the commute, facilitate regular practice 3 days a week and encourage club growth through our new PE and Recreational sailing programs.

 2009-2013: Restarting Traditions

 - Following the success of the Rock the Boat Campaign, the racing team grew substantially.
 With over 35 active racers on the team, Middlebury Sailing was able to attend over 25 regattas in 2009-2010 throughout New England.
 Led by Commodore Katie Donovan ’10, the Sailing Team went on its first spring training trip to San Diego.
 September 2009, the team hired its first-ever racing coach, Will Strehlow, and hosted the inaugural Middlebury Cup, a top-tier/trophy-level regatta in the New England Intercollegiate Sailing Association.
-In Spring 2012 MCSC completed our venue change to the north end of Lake Dunmore, where we now share a beautiful facility with the Middlebury crew team.
+In Spring 2012 MCSC completed our venue change to the north end of Lake Dunmore, where we shared a beautiful facility with the Middlebury crew team.
 Most importantly, the age-old tradition of the Commodore’s Ball was revived in November 2009.

 2014-Present: Team Building